Diffusion-based Annealed Boltzmann Generators : benefits, pitfalls and hopes: Numerical experiments in a realistic setting

 \section{Numerical experiments in a realistic setting}

 In this section, we evaluate the performance of DM-based aMC-BGs in realistic setting \ref{item:setting_practical}.
 This implies that the true dynamics are no longer available and are instead replaced by estimated dynamics driven by learned log-densities and scores.
 In particular, we assume that we do not have access to second-order information (\ie, the Hessians of the log-densities), as it is often the case in practice.
-The purpose of this approach is to compare the practical performance of these samplers with their ideal counterparts described in \Cref{sec:existing_recalib} and \Cref{sec:determinist}, which are affected only by statistical and time-discretization errors.
-We detail precisely our experimental framework in \Cref{subsec:learning_framework}, where we consider three versions of aMC methods : (a) using only learned log-densities (standard aMC setting), using learned log-densities and scores with (b) first-order stochastic transition kernels (as done in prior work) or (c) first-order deterministic transition maps (as proposed in \Cref{sec:determinist}).
+This restricts us to only using zeroth and first order diffusion-based aMC samplers.
+The purpose of this approach is to compare the practical performance of these samplers with their ideal counterparts described in \Cref{sec:existing_recalib,sec:determinist}, which are affected only by statistical and time-discretization errors.